Privacy

 Why do we collect personal information?

-As a general rule, the collection, holding and use of your personal information will be necessary for us to provide you with
+As a general rule, the collection, holding and use of your personal information (including credit information and credit eligibility information) will be necessary for us to provide you with particular products and services.
+This includes:

 Is any of the information we collect required by law?